aldebaran/qibuild/doc/source/contrib/cmake/coding_guide.rst

 * Every text file must be pushed using UNIX line endings.
 (On windows, you are advised to set core.autocrlf to true).

+* Please use a spell checker when you write comments.
+Typos in comments are annoying and distractive.

 * Never use old CMake syntax code for loop constructs::

     # NO